-- WNO’s production of Falstaff tours to Tokyo, La Scala, Milan, and New York, and the Company makes three tours to the prestigious Wiesbaden May festival in Germany.
+- WNO’s production of Falstaff tours to Tokyo, Milan, and New York, and the Company makes three tours to the prestigious Wiesbaden May festival in Germany.

 - Carlo Rizzi returns to WNO as Music Director, conducting notable Italian repertoire including Cav & Pag and Don Carlos.

-- Lothar Koenigs conducts Die Meistersinger directed by Richard Jones, in a sell-out run of performances starring Bryn Terfel and Christopher Purves, and which is televised in a BBC Proms performance.
+- Lothar Koenigs conducts Wagner’s Die Meistersinger directed by Richard Jones, in a sell-out run of performances starring Bryn Terfel and Christopher Purves, which is televised in a BBC Proms performance.

 - WNO tours to Savonlinna and Oman with great success.

-- WNO stages the first in a Verdi Trilogy 2018 -20 with a new production of La forza del destino in collaboration with Theater Bonn.
+- WNO stage the Verdi Trilogy between 2018 - 2020 with new productions of La forza del destino, Un ballo in maschera and Les vêpres siciliennes in collaboration with Theatre Bonn.

 WNO Key personnel – a history

 |Director of Productions|